 Unfortunately, opaque and deceptive pricing is still a common practice in the processing industry.
 Inflating assessments is only one way that processors can charge you more.
 You can overpay on a number of pricing models and in a variety of ways.
 Unless you’re a processing expert, it’s easy to miss small fees that add up quickly.
 The Archer’s Barbeque lawsuit points out that fees are often difficult for businesses to find since they can be tiny amounts that only add up over time, or are easily disguised as legitimate fees.

 I’m on an interchange-plus model, so I’m safe, right?

 You may think that interchange-plus pricing is the ticket to low cost.
 But Mercury Payment Systems technically offers interchange-plus pricing, illustrating that by itself, interchange-plus it not a silver bullet.
 Interchange-plus pricing is simply a model that separates interchange and assessments from the processor’s markup.
 There’s no guarantee that you’re getting the interchange and assessments at the actual cost.
 In fact, you can get gouged on interchange-plus just as easily as other pricing models if you’re not careful.
-What you really need is true pass-through pricing, where the costs of interchange and assessments are passed to you at the true cost.
+What you really need is true pass-through pricing, where your processor passes fees to you at cost.